Contact

 Description

-Sturgeon Lake is a relatively large area of moderate quality habitat.
+Sturgeon Lake is a relatively large area of moderate-quality habitat.
 A high rate of sedimentation coupled with recent increases in flow have impacted bathymetric diversity and vegetation growth.
 Furthermore, higher flows and wave action have increased shoreline erosion rates, especially on Buffalo Slough Island.

-The recommended plan identified the measures that would meet the objectives identified by the Prairie Island Indian Community: (1) building a rock bullnose at the north end of the island to prevent erosion; (2) building a berm and rock vanes to increase the size of the island and deflect the current away from the island, preventing erosion; and (3) building up the island with dredged material to smother invasive reed canary grass and planting floodplain forest trees to improve and restore habitat.
+The recommended plan identified measures that would meet the objectives identified by the Prairie Island Indian Community: (1) building a rock bullnose at the north end of Buffalo Slough Island to prevent erosion; (2) building a berm and rock vanes to increase the size of the island and deflect the current away from the island, preventing erosion; and (3) building up the island with dredged material to smother invasive reed canary grass and planting floodplain forest trees to improve and restore habitat.
+The Prairie Island Indian Community sent a letter of support for the measures in the feasibility study, indicating a willingness to continue the project through the design and implementation phase.

 Status

-Oct.
+A feasibility cost-share agreement was executed on Oct.
 1, 2018, which initiated a study to analyze alternatives that will lead to ecosystem restoration to tribal lands in Sturgeon Lake.
 The feasibility study, with integrated Environmental Assessment, was completed and signed on Oct.
 2, 2020.
-The Corps and the Prairie Island Indian Community signed a Project Partnership Agreement for the design and implementation phase of the project on Feb.
+The U.S. Army Corps of Engineers and the Prairie Island Indian Community signed a Project Partnership Agreement for the design and implementation phase of the project on Feb.
 24, 2021.
 The design was finalized in August 2021.
-Construction began in September 2021 and completed in September 2022 with tree plantings in 2022 and 2023.
-The project is scheduled for completion in December 2025.
+Construction began in September 2021 and was completed in September 2022; trees were planted in 2022, 2023 and 2024.
+The project is scheduled for completion in December 2026 with three years of adaptive management.

 Authority